Ryan-B1yth/be-mindful/README.md

 - Tutor support at Code Institute for all their support throught.

--Friends and family for viewing the site and giving feedback.
+- Friends and family for viewing the site and giving feedback.